 What is a Share Certificate* (CD)?
 Share Certificates are savings ("deposit") accounts that require you to commit some of your savings ($500 minimum) for the specified period of time ("term") you select - for example 6, 12, 18 months or longer.
 In return for committing to the term that you select, you will earn a higher interest rate ("yield" APY) than that which you would earn from a typical savings account.

-You want to make sure that you will not need the cash you invest, during the term of the Certificate you select.
-Because, unlike a savings account, with a Share Certificate (CD), if you withdraw your money during the term, you incur a penalty.
+When selecting a Share Certificate, you want to make sure that you will not need the cash you invest, during the term (length of time) of the Certificate you select.
+Because, unlike a savings account, with a Share Certificate (CD), if you withdraw your money prior to the end of the term, you will incur a penalty.
 To get the most out of a Share Certificate, you don’t want to withdraw the money until the end of the term — thereby allowing you to earn the most money possible on your investment.

 How do I get a Share Certificate?